Sylwia997/toolshop-demo/docs/TEST_CASES.md

 ### EXPECTED RESULT:

 User see information that he is logged in: `Hello ${user Name}, you are already logged in.
 You can proceed to checkout'

+### EXPECTED RESULT:

+User see information that he is logged in: `Hello ${user Name}, you are already logged in.
+You can proceed to checkout'

+## TITLE: User can make payment by bank transfer method

+### ID: #9

+### PRIORITY: 1

+### PRE CONDITIONS:

+- User is logged in
+- User has completed the address data
+- User has added product do cart
+- User is on the payment page

+### STEPS:

+1. User choose payment method - by bank transfer - from dropdown list
+2. User fills in required fields
+3. User enter 'confirm' button

+### EXPECTED RESULT:

+Payment has been made and user see information: `Payment was successful'

+## TITLE: User can make payment by cash on delivery method

+### ID: #10

+### PRIORITY: 1

+### PRE CONDITIONS:

+- User is logged in
+- User has completed the address data
+- User has added product do cart
+- User is on the payment page

+### STEPS:

+1. User choose payment method - cash on delivery - from dropdown list
+2. User enter 'confirm' button

+### EXPECTED RESULT:

+Payment has been made and user see information: `Payment was successful'

+## TITLE: User can make payment by credit card method

+### ID: #11

+### PRIORITY: 1

+### PRE CONDITIONS:

+- User is logged in
+- User has completed the address data
+- User has added product do cart
+- User is on the payment page

+### STEPS:

+1. User choose payment method - credit card - from dropdown list
+2. User fills in required fields
+3. User enter 'confirm' button

+### EXPECTED RESULT:

+Payment has been made and user see information: `Payment was successful'

+## TITLE: User can make payment by 'buy now pay later' method

+### ID: #12

+### PRIORITY: 1

+### PRE CONDITIONS:

+- User is logged in
+- User has completed the address data
+- User has added product do cart
+- User is on the payment page

+### STEPS:

+1. User choose payment method - buy now pay later - from dropdown list
+2. User choose monthly installments
+3. User enter 'confirm' button

+### EXPECTED RESULT:

+Payment has been made and user see information: `Payment was successful'

+## TITLE: User can make payment by 'gift card' method

+### ID: #13

+### PRIORITY: 1

+### PRE CONDITIONS:

+- User is logged in
+- User has completed the address data
+- User has added product do cart
+- User is on the payment page

+### STEPS:

+1. User choose payment method - gift card - from dropdown list
+2. User fills in required fields
+3. User enter 'confirm' button

+### EXPECTED RESULT:

+Payment has been made and user see information: `Payment was successful'